keystonejs/keystone/.changeset/twelve-rings-remain.md

 "@keystone-6/core": patch
 ---

-Allow `Bytes` Prisma type in TypeScript types when implementing custom field types
+Adds support for the `Bytes` Prisma type in TypeScript types when implementing custom field types